-Today’s vehicles are doing a better job of keeping officers safe, and police vehicles continue to improve.
+Today's vehicles are doing a better job keeping officers safe and police vehicles continue to improve.

 Insurance Institute for Highway Safety President Adrian Lund, Ph.D., spoke of 50 years of progress in highway safety at this year's Edmunds' Safety Conference.
 Lund notes overall, motor vehicle crash death rates nationwide fell to a low of 11.3 deaths per billion miles of travel in 2009 (the most recent year for which data is available).

-Lund credits federal motor vehicle safety standards, state seat belt laws, changed public perception on issues like drunken driving, graduated licensing laws and improved road designs.
+Lund credits federal motor vehicle safety standards, state seat belt laws, changed public perception (it's not OK to drink and drive), graduated licensing laws and improved road designs.

 Other not-so-intentional influences including economic downturns also contribute to lower fatality rates, he says presumably because "people are cutting down on discretionary driving, and the remaining travel is less risky."

-“A major boost for vehicle crash worthiness began in 1978, when NHTSA for the first time made comparative safety test information available to the public,” he points out.
-Lund says the New Car Assessment Program (NCAP) opened “the safety marketplace,” offering consumers third-party information on how well various car models are likely to protect people in crashes.
-IIHS, a nonprofit scientific organization dedicated to reducing the losses from crashes on the nation’s highways, joined the consumer education effort in 1995 and others have followed suit.
+"A major boost for vehicle crashworthiness began in 1978, when NHTSA for the first time made comparative safety test information available to the public," he points out.
+According to Lund, the New Car Assessment Program (NCAP) opened "the safety marketplace," offering consumers third-party information on how well various car models are likely to protect people in crashes.
+IIHS, a nonprofit, scientific and educational organization dedicated to reducing the losses from crashes on the nation's highways, joined the consumer education effort in 1995 and others, too, have followed.

-At NAFA’s annual expo, individuals responsible for law enforcement fleets discuss safety concerns with manufacturers.
+At NAFA's annual Institute and Expo, individuals responsible for law enforcement fleets discuss safety concerns with manufacturers.
 NAFA (National Association of Fleet Administrators), a non-profit vehicle fleet management association, has a public safety group (formerly the law enforcement group).

 "ESC is probably the most important safety feature that drivers have never heard of, and it's standard in all new SUVs and virtually all cars," he says.
 IIHS explains ESC continuously monitors how well a vehicle responds to a driver's steering input, selectively applies the vehicle brakes, and modulates engine power to keep the vehicle traveling along the path indicated by the steering wheel position.
 This helps prevent sideways skidding and loss of control that can lead to rollovers.